 “Our students are the greatest gift we will ever get.
 Publications may burn.
 Research will become dated.
 The lives we touch with compassion, with strength, with belief in potential and assistance in reaching that potential will make more of a difference than anything we do to bolster our own professional egos and status.”
 Margo Husby Scheelar

 Don’t get me wrong, I L.O.V.E. research, but I do not think teaching and research are exclusive.
-This web site illustrates how I marry the two, and add spice to both by integrating experience, experimentation, and exuberance to my work.
+This web site illustrates how I marry the two, and add spice to both by integrating experience, experimentation, and excitement into my work.
 Feel free to browse around and connect with me.

 Driscoll, Beth, and DeNel Rehberg Sedo.
 “Faraway, So Close: Seeing the Intimacy in Goodreads Reviews.”
 Qualitative Inquiry 25, no. 3 (September 26, 2018): 248–59. https://doi.org/10.1177/1077800418801375.